 Herniated contents can be exteriorized and returned to the abdominal compartment through the hernial ring.
-When it is possible to return the herniated content to its place of origin, this hernia is called reducible.
+This hernia is called reducible when it can replace the herniated content with its place of origin.
 When the hernial content is imprisoned in the hernial ring, making return impossible, we call that hernia of incarcerated.

 In this way, the hernial content remains imprisoned (imprisoned) in the hernial sac and subject to strangulation, which compromises blood circulation in the site and leads to necrosis of the herniated organ.

-This condition is serious and requires emergency surgery, since the compression of the blood vessels that nourish the intestinal loop promotes gangrene and rupture of the loop, leading to a serious abdominal infection.
-Therefore, the surgery is emergency.
+This condition is severe and requires emergency surgery since the compression of the blood vessels that nourish the intestinal loop promotes gangrene and rupture of the circle, leading to a severe abdominal infection.
+Therefore, the surgery is an emergency.

 The patient may also refer pain to the touch of the hernial contents.
-In addition, with the passage of time, it may also present a bump at the site of the hernia, indicating projection of the hernial tissue through the ring.
+In addition, with time, it may also present a bump at the hernia site, indicating projection of the hernial tissue through the ring.

-If the hernia is diagnosed even at the beginning, it is possible to reduce the hernial content, returning to its natural place.
+If the hernia is diagnosed initially, it is possible to reduce the hernial content, returning it to its natural place.
 But if this content is very bulky and with a narrow hernial ring, the hernia can become irreducible, increasing discomfort and pain.

-In cases where there is strangulation of a bowel loop, the patient may have abdominal distention, vomiting.
+In cases where there is strangulation of a bowel loop, the patient may have abdominal distention and vomiting.

 The most common hernias in the region surrounded by the abdominal wall are:

-- Epigastric: occurs in the abdominal midline (Alba line), as a result of the elimination of the rectus abdominis muscle (two muscles located in the front and central part of the abdomen, above the navel).
-Surgery is the procedure indicated to treat, since there is no spontaneous closure of this hernia.
+- Epigastric: occurs in the abdominal midline (Alba line) due to the elimination of the rectus abdominis muscle (two muscles located in the front and central part of the abdomen, above the navel).
+Surgery is the procedure indicated to treat since there is no spontaneous closure of this hernia.

-- Umbilical: it appears exactly in the region of the navel, usually when an intestinal loop or intra-abdominal fat passes through the orifice of the hernia.
-This can occur due to a congenital or acquired defect due to overexertion, pregnancy or obesity.
+- Umbilical: it appears precisely in the navel region, usually when an intestinal loop or intra-abdominal fat passes through the orifice of the hernia.
+This can occur due to a congenital or acquired defect due to overexertion, pregnancy, or obesity.

 - Hernia – This is the most common type of hernia.
 It arises in the groin (the area where the thigh and the lower abdomen join).
-Men are more vulnerable to this type of hernia and are still at risk of having the disease spread to the testicles, thus developing inguinoscrotal hernia.
+Men are more vulnerable to this type of hernia and are still at risk of spreading the disease to the testicles, thus developing an inguinoscrotal hernia.

-- Inguinoscrotal: occurs in the scrotum, usually as a result of the inguinal hernia that expands and reaches this structure.
+- Inguinoscrotal: occurs in the scrotum, usually due to the inguinal hernia that expands and reaches this structure.

 - Femoral: it is more common in women, this type of hernia is rarer.
 It corresponds to the protrusion of the hernial contents through the femoral canal (orifice located near the inguinal region), leading to a bulge at the root of the thigh, just below the groin region.

-In general, only the surgical procedure is effective for the treatment of the hernia.
+In general, only the surgical procedure is effective for treating the hernia.
 Any other remedy can, at most, alleviate the symptoms.
-Without proper treatment, the disease tends to progress and you risk requiring emergency surgery.
+Without proper treatment, the disease tends to progress, and you risk requiring emergency surgery.

 The types of surgery

-Generally speaking, this surgical treatment in adults may include the implantation of a prosthesis (shield) to reinforce the fragile area.
+Generally speaking, this surgical treatment in adults may include implanting a prosthesis (shield) to reinforce the fragile area.
 Surgery can be performed under general, regional, or local anesthesia, depending on the type and size of the hernia.

 The patient in postoperative hernia surgery will usually discharge on the same day or the day after the procedure, going home with pain medication.

-Physical activities should be avoided in the first days to weeks after correction of the hernia, depending on the size of the surgery, to avoid pain and recurrence of the disease.
+Physical activities should be avoided in the first days to weeks after correction of the hernia, depending on the size of the surgery, to prevent pain and recurrence of the disease.

 Bumps on the genitals

-Genital warts, also known as condylomata acuminata, are one of the most common sexually transmitted diseases (STDs) in Europe and the world.
+Genital warts, also known as condylomata acuminate, are among the most common sexually transmitted diseases (STDs) in Europe and the world.
 They are caused by the human papillomavirus (HPV) and are very contagious.

 An outbreak of genital warts is usually characterized by the growth of small bumps in the genital area of men and women.
-Despite being benign and painless, genital warts can have an impact on health, mainly on a psychological level.
+Despite being benign and painless, genital warts can impact health, mainly on a psychological level.